 The floor must be laid with either a flexible adhesive or a flexible additive.
 Your tiler or tile supplier will be able to advise you on the best type of adhesive for your installation.

 This depends on the thickness of the tiles, whether the subfloor is concrete or wood, general levels of insulation and floor insulation.
-On an insulated wooden subfloor it takes approximately 20 to 40 minutes for the tiles to feel warm, then approx 45 to 90 minutes to heat the room.
-On an uninsulated concrete floor it will take longer.
+On an insulated wooden subfloor, it takes approximately 20 to 40 minutes for the tiles to feel warm, then approximately 45 to 90 minutes to heat the room.
+On an uninsulated concrete floor, it will take longer.
 The floor will also take longer to cool down after the heater has been turned off.

 A typical installation will cost approximately 1.5 cents per hour per square meter of heated area when warming up.
 Once the floor has warmed up, the thermostat switches the heater on and off automatically.
 In normal winter conditions, if the heater is the only source of heat in a reasonably insulated room, you can expect the heater to be on for between 30% and 50% of the time.
 This time will obviously vary depending upon the climatic conditions and the comfort levels required.
 Every 1ºC reduction in the temperature setting of your thermostat will result in a 6% reduction in power usage over 24 hours.

 An average bathroom (500 watts) will cost approx $15 to $20 per month using an electronic floor thermostat at normal operating temperature.

 ***Please be aware that actual costs will vary between electricity supply companies.

 All Warmup undercarpet heaters are 100% water resistant.